Universal Soldier (1992 film): Sequels

 The two direct-to-TV sequels, Universal Soldier II: Brothers in Arms and Universal Soldier III: Unfinished Business were released in 1998, with Matt Battaglia cast as the titular character.
-A theatrical sequel Universal Soldier: The Return (which ignores the two television sequels) was released in 1999, with Van Damme reprising the role and Michael Jai White was cast as another role for the film, and the alternative sequels, Universal Soldier: Regeneration and Universal Soldier: Day of Reckoning, were released in 2009 and 2012, with Van Damme and Lundgren reprising their roles from the first film, ignoring the events of The Return.
+A theatrical sequel Universal Soldier: The Return (which ignores the two television sequels) was released in 1999, with Van Damme reprising the role and Michael Jai White cast as another role for the film.
+Meanwhile, the alternative sequels, Universal Soldier: Regeneration and Universal Soldier: Day of Reckoning, were released in 2009 and 2012, respectively, with Van Damme and Lundgren reprising their roles from the first film, ignoring the events of The Return.

 Reboot

 A reboot was in development and Richard Wenk was set to write the film as of October 2018, which will focus on one resurrected soldier.

 Television series

 In October 2011, writer Damien Kindler was set to write a TV series of the same name for FremantleMedia North America with producers from the original film Allen Shapiro and Craig Baumgarten attached to the project.